Inhomogeneous mixing: From microscopic dynamics to mesoscopic staircases: Close-up of inhomogeneous mixing: blobs/voids in turbulence

-Edge plasmas are usually strongly turbulent in linear plasma devices and toroidal fusion devices~\cite{xu2010_fourier, yan2019, sun2021, sladkomedova2023}.
-Since blobs propagate outward and detach from the bulk plasma, while voids propagate inward and so stir the core plasma, it is natural to think of the roles of blobs/voids in the broadening of turbulent layer.
+Edge plasmas are usually strongly turbulent in linear plasma devices and toroidal fusion devices \cite{xu2010_fourier, yan2019, sun2021, sladkomedova2023}.
+Since blobs propagate outward and detach from the bulk plasma, while voids propagate inward and so stir the core plasma, it is natural to consider the roles of blobs/voids in the broadening of turbulent layer.

-Regarding the turbulent layer broadened by blobs, our recent experimental study shows that in high collisionality regime, the enhanced turbulence spreading induced by blobs can effectively broaden the power scrape-off width $\lambda_{q_{\parallel}}$~\cite{long2024_conf}. \(\lambda_{q_{\parallel}}\) is one of the most important practical quantities of SOL since it controls the plasma power exhaust and thus governs the problems of heat removal and melting of plasma facing components (PFCs)~\cite{stangeby2010}.
-The SOL collisionality parameter is used to distinguish regimes of SOL, including sheath-limited regime with low $\nu_{SOL,e}^{*}$ and conduction-limited regime with high $\nu_{SOL,e}^{*}$~\cite{stangeby2000}.
-Probe measurements of two discharges with different magnetic field $B_{t}$, plasma current $I_{p}$ and central line-averaged density $\overline{n}$ on J-TEXT are compared.
+Regarding the turbulent layer broadening by blobs, our recent experimental study shows that in high collisionality regime, the enhanced turbulence spreading induced by blobs can effectively broaden the power scrape-off width $\lambda_{q_{\parallel}}$ \cite{long2024_conf}. \(\lambda_{q_{\parallel}}\) is one of the most important practical quantities of the SOL since it controls the plasma power exhaust and thus governs the problems of heat removal and melting of plasma facing components (PFCs) \cite{stangeby2010}.
+The SOL collisionality parameter is used to distinguish the regimes of the SOL, including the sheath-limited regime with low $\nu_{SOL,e}^{*} \approx 10^{-16} \frac{n_{LCFS}L_\parallel}{T_{\mathrm{e},LCFS}^2}$ and the conduction-limited regime with high $\nu_{SOL,e}^{*}$ \cite{stangeby2000}.
+Here, $n_{LCFS}$ is the plasma density at the last closed flux surface (LCFS), $T_{e,LCFS}$ is the electron temperature at the LCFS, and $L_\parallel$ is the connection length of magnetic field lines.
+Probe measurements of two discharges with different toroidal magnetic field $B_{\phi}$, plasma current $I_{p}$ and central line-averaged density $\overline{n}$ on J-TEXT are compared.
 In all these discharges, $\nu_{SOL,e}^{*}$ is 20-200, which is much larger than 10.
 Thus, the SOL is in the conduction-limited regime.
 For this regime, the power scrape-off width or power decay length $\lambda_{q_{\parallel}} \approx 2/7\lambda_{T}$.
 Here, $\lambda_{T}$ is the temperature decay length.